Positive intermediate Ricci curvature on cohomogeneity one manifolds in low dimensions: Obstructions

 \subsection{Dimension 5}

 The Brieskorn variety $M_d^{2n-1}$ is defined by

 These are homeomorphic to spheres if both $n$ and $d$ are odd, and are exotic spheres if $2n-1\equiv 1\mod 8$.
 Furthermore, $M_2^{2n-1}$ is diffeomorphic to the unit tangent bundle of $S^n$ (see \cite[p.
 161]{GVWZ06}).
 Calabi proved that the five-dimensional Brieskorn variety admits a cohomogeneity one action by $\mathrm{SO}(2)\mathrm{SO(3)}$.
 This result was later generalized to $M_d^{2n-1}$ by Hsiang and Hsiang \cite{HsiangHsiang89}.
-The first result of this section rules out positive $\Ric_2$ for a specific class of five-dimensional Brieskorn varieties.
+The first result of this section rules out positive $\Ric_2$ for the five-dimensional Brieskorn varieties that are not homeomorphic to spheres.

 \begin{proposition} If $d$ is even, then the Brieskorn variety $M_d^5$ with the group diagram

 does not admit an $(S^3\times S^1)$-invariant metric with positive $2$-intermediate Ricci curvature. \end{proposition}